-- 1. The responsibility for selecting and implementing the appropriate emergency containment procedures to protect the public safety is assigned to the Incident Commander. - 2.
-The responsible party is, by law, responsible and liable for all cleanup/ disposal operations.
-The health department, in conjunction with the Utah State Department of Environmental Quality and the U.S. E.P.A., is responsible for overseeing and/or monitoring the cleanup/disposal operations. - 3.
+- 1. The responsibility for selecting and implementing the appropriate emergency containment procedures to protect public safety is assigned to the Incident Commander. - 2.
+The responsible party is, by law, responsible and liable for all cleanup/disposal operations.
+Salt Lake County Health Department, in conjunction with the Utah State Department of Environmental Quality and the U.S. E.P.A., is responsible for overseeing and/or monitoring the cleanup/disposal operations. - 3.
 The initial assessment of the incident is undertaken by the responsible party.
-It should be recognized that the capability to assess the situation is supported by in depth knowledge of the chemicals and the environment.
-The responsible party is liable for damages resulting from a release and is motivated to provide timely and accurate assessment of each situation.
-Other assessment capabilities are available.
+It should be recognized that the capability to assess the situation is supported by in-depth knowledge of the chemicals and the environment.
+The responsible party is liable for damages resulting from a release and is motivated to provide a timely and accurate assessment of each situation.
+Other assessment capabilities are available. - a.
+The Utah State Department of Environmental Quality can monitor and assess exposure. - b.
+The Federal Regional Response Team has in-depth assessment and monitoring resources. - c.
+Private sector resources that may include qualified individuals and/or equipment. - d.
+Local or regional Hazardous Materials Teams at the request of the IC/UC. - e.
+National Guard Civil Support Team (CST) at the request of an IC/UC.

+4. Restoration

-- A. The Utah State Department of Environmental Quality has the ability to monitor and assess exposure. - B. The Federal Regional Response Team has in-depth assessment and monitoring resources. - C. Private sector resources that may include qualified individuals and/or equipment. - D. Local or Regional Hazardous Material Teams at the request of IC/UC. - E. National Guard Civil Support Team (CST) at the request of an IC/UC. - 4.
-Restoration - A. The City, Townships, Towns and/or County, in conjunction with state and federal authorities, will direct the responsible party's restoration efforts. - B. Treatment of all contamination is the duty of the responsible party and/or approved contractor. - 5.
+- a.
+The City, Townships, Towns, and/or County, in conjunction with state and federal authorities, will direct the responsible party's restoration efforts. - b.
+Treatment of all contamination is the duty of the responsible party and/or approved contractor. - 5.
 Resources for Cleanup and Disposal

-The State Department of Environmental Quality, Division of Environmental Response and Remediation, (801) 536-4123, may be able to identify cleanup and disposal resources.
+The State Department of Environmental Quality, Division of Environmental Response and Remediation, 801.536.4123, may be able to identify cleanup and disposal resources.